- Graduate and Professional

 - Instruction, course manual, textbooks and other course materials

 - Airport pick-up and drop-off.
 Participants should plan to arrive to Dulles International Airport (IAD).
-Shuttle pick-up date at Dulles Airport will be Sunday, June 18, and time will be 4:30pm (16:30h).
-Individuals whose flight options are limited should plan to arrive the night before (June 17) and book into overnight accommodation in the Dulles-Washington, DC vicinity, so they can meet this Sunday afternoon shuttle.
+Shuttle pick-up date at Dulles Airport will be the Sunday evening before the course begins.
+Individuals whose flight options are limited should plan to arrive the night before and book into overnight accommodation in the Dulles-Washington, DC vicinity, so they can meet this Sunday afternoon shuttle.
 Otherwise a taxi can be arranged for approximately $100.
-Our drop-off shuttle departs from SMSC (to IAD) on Saturday July 1 at 8am.
+Our drop-off shuttle departs from SMSC (to IAD) on Saturday after the course ends, at 8am.

 - Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner on day of arrival and breakfast on day of departure.

 - Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost).